Secretary of Navy says Trump’s tweet is not a formal order

-“I need a formal order to act,” Navy Secretary Richard Spencer said, and referred to the tweet.
-“I don’t interpret them as a formal order.”
+“I need a formal order to act,” Navy Secretary Richard Spencer said Saturday.
+Of Trump’s tweets, “I don’t interpret them as a formal order.”

-Trump insisted last Thursday the Navy “will NOT be taking away Warfighter and Navy SEAL Eddie Gallagher’s Trident Pin,” inserting himself into an ongoing legal review of the sailor’s ability to hold onto the pin that designates him a SEAL.
+Trump tweeted Thursday that the Navy “will NOT be taking away Warfighter and Navy SEAL Eddie Gallagher’s Trident Pin,” inserting himself into an ongoing legal review of the sailor’s ability to hold onto the pin that designates him a SEAL.

 Gallagher was acquitted of a murder charge in the stabbing death of an Islamic State militant captive, but a military jury convicted him of posing with the corpse while in Iraq in 2017.
 He was then demoted to chief.